Bill Gates reads 50 books per year.

 Instead, we should focus on creating valuable content, helping others, making products go viral naturally, and other timeless tactics.

-You will will earn about these ideas and more in his book.
+You will earn about these ideas and more in his book.

 The Content Code is another content marketing book that I recommend.